 Drill down into a files structure in order to see exactly how it is composed.
 Explore the structure further with the hex editor, decoding and searching for data on the fly.
 You can also leverage custom decoders to manipulate portions of data.

-Relyze lets you disassemble and analyze x86, x64 and ARM code, and comes with support for the latest instruction set extensions.
+Relyze Desktop lets you disassemble and analyze x86, x64, ARM32 and ARM64 code, and comes with support for the latest instruction set extensions.
 The plugin framework exposes full access to the disassembler so you can script it as you need.